-The effectiveness of this policy will be monitored continually by the Headteacher/Principal and the Local Governing Committee.
-Amendment requirements should be reported to the Trust Operations Manager.
-This policy will be reviewed annually, the next scheduled renewal date is published on the cover of this document.
+- The effectiveness of this policy will be monitored continually by the Headteacher/Principal and the Local Governing Committee (LGC). - This policy will be reviewed annually by the Trust Operations Manager and approved by the Resources Committee on behalf of the Trust Board.